Concepts

 Attribute name Type Description

-id string Identifier of the theme.
-You can it but with caution, especially if you've got pages including sections of the previous theme
+id string Theme identifier.
+Change it with caution, especially if you already have pages using sections from the previous theme.

-name string Name of the theme (displayed in the dev panel)
+name string Name of the theme (shown in the Maglev UI).

-description string Description of the theme (displayed in the dev panel)
+description string Description of the theme (shown in the Maglev UI).

 section_categories array of hashes (id/name) List of section categories.
 Required by the editor for the section picker.

-pages array of hashes Default pages generated when a site is created.
-Specifically useful by the PRO version of Maglev
+pages array of hashes Default pages created when a site is provisioned.
+Especially relevant for the PRO version of Maglev.

 Quick example: